How is Zeffy free?

 They creatively announced the winner during their 1st Annual GA Community Action 5K Walk/Run to boost engagement and continue fundraising momentum.
 All proceeds went directly toward supporting Georgia's Community Action Network.

-What makes this raffle successful:
+What makes this raffle successful

 Case study: Exclusively Wives of Georgia gift basket raffle